romeovs/browserify-gulp/README.md

 A middleware function has access to three things:

-  - `this.options` this is the options object as was passed to `gulp-browserify`, possibly already edited by other middleware.
+  - `this.options` this is the options object as was passed to `browserify-gulp`, possibly already edited by other middleware.
   - `this.bundler` the bundler that was created by `browserify`.
 You can call almost all methods on it (`transform`, `add`, `require`, `external`,